herrBez/PortableInterpreter/README.md

 At the moment of writing this README the following languages are supported:
-* Item Brainfuck and its derivates:
+* Brainfuck and its derivates:
     - Ook!
     - Alphuck
 * Chip8 Language